glowkeeper/P3D/docs/labs/week1Session2.md

 _Figure 2: Lighting the sample scene_

-However, you are not going to use the sample scene; instead, you are going to create your own, so click on _File_, _New Scene_.
+However, you are not going to use the sample scene; instead, you are going to create your own, so click on _File_, _New Scene_ and select _Basic (Built-in)_.
 You are going to model a room with no windows, so first set up the project to support that.
-Go to _Window_, _Rendering_, _Lighting Settings_, set _Skybox Material_ to _None_ and turn on _Ambient Occlusion_.
-Also, set _Lighting Mode_ to _Baked Indirect_ and turn on _Auto Generate_.
-At this point, you may also wish to set the Main Camera's _Background Type_ to a _Solid Colour_ and turn it black, so your room stands out in the Game tab.
+Go to _Window_, _Rendering_, _Lighting_, _Environment_ and set _Skybox Material_ to _None_.
+On the _Scene_ tab in _Window_, _Rendering_, _Lighting_, click on _New Lighting Settings_ and ensure _Baked Global Illumination_ is selected.
+Set _Lighting Mode_ to _Baked Indirect_, turn on _Ambient Occlusion_ and turn on _Auto Generate_.

+At this point, you may also wish to set the Main Camera's _Background Type_ to some _Solid Colour_ that makes your room stand out in the Game view.
 Later on in the module, you will use _Post Processing_ rendering, so take the opportunity to turn that on, too.

 Now create five copies of _GameObject_, _3D Object_, _Plane_, which you should transform to model a simple room similar to that shown in Figure 3.
 Also, create an empty _GameObject_, move the five planes into that, rename it to _Room_ and make it _static_ so Unity can pre-compute some of the properties of your room.
 You may also wish to rename your five planes appropriately, too.